nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ---
 {{! excerpt}}
-The Nuxeo Annotations with ARender addon allows users to preview and annotate any content stored in the Nuxeo repository: Office documents, PDF, images, videos with the ARender previewer, from Arondor.
+The Nuxeo Annotations with ARender addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos with the ARender previewer, from Arondor.
 {{! /excerpt}}

 ARender software is made of two pieces: